GNOME/simple-scan/README.md

 There is a --debug command line switch to enable more verbose logging:
 ```
-simple-scan --debug
+$ simple-scan --debug
 ```

 Log messages can also be found in the `$HOME/.cache/simple-scan` folder.

 If you don't have a scanner ready, you can use a virtual "test" scanner:
 ```
-simple-scan --debug test
+$ simple-scan --debug test
 ```

-Simple Scan works by using the SANE API to capture images.
+Simple Scan works by using the [SANE API](http://sane-project.org/html/) to capture images.
 It chooses the settings it thinks are appropriate for what you are trying to do.
 Drivers have many options and are of differring quality - it is useful to work out if any issues are caused by Simple Scan or the drivers.
 To rule out Simple Scan you can use the graphical tool (XSane) or the command line [scanimage](http://www.sane-project.org/man/scanimage.1.html) provided